rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 > is consistent with user expectations of that type of object.
 ARIA roles can
 > be used to describe elements that don't natively exist in HTML or exist but
 > don't yet have full browser support. — [MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)

+## S

+### Sample

+A specimen or small quantity of a substance that it is to be used as part of an experiment.
+It may be a divisible quantity measured by its weight or volume, or be constituted of a discrete number of pieces or units.